 Additionally, it is important in this context to consider the load a given machine has in comparison to its presumed life cycle.
 If a specific asset is exceeding the manufacturer’s suggested workload, then the maintenance schedule should be accelerated.
 Similarly, if an asset is underutilized compared to expectations, the preventive maintenance schedule can be expanded.
 The key is to pay attention to the specifics behind each asset, and to apply those specifics appropriately.

 Identify optimal preventive maintenance times.
 Applying logic and environmental factors into a preventive maintenance schedule will reduce direct preventive maintenance costs, as well as minimize downtime and labor costs.
 For example, consider conducting maintenance for compressor and evaporators during the winter, as a smaller refrigeration load is required during the cooler months.

-Purchase preventive maintenance software.
+Purchase preventive maintenance management software.
 For most organizations, it would be far too complex and tedious to manually track costs at the level of granularity that is necessary to identify opportunities for improvement.
-Robust preventive maintenance software will give an organization the tools it needs to establish protocols for tracking such costs.
+Robust preventive maintenance software will give an organization the tools it needs to establish protocols for tracking preventive maintenance costs.

 Sign Up for a Free Trial of DPSI’s iMaint Preventive Maintenance Software

-DPSI’s iMaint is reliable preventive maintenance software that helps you capture information automatically, generate work orders and reports, submit works requests, keep track of costs, and so much more.
-Contact us to learn more about iMaint, or sign up for a free trial today.
+DPSI’s iMaint is a reliable preventive maintenance software system that helps you capture information automatically, generate work orders and reports, submit works requests, keep track of costs, and so much more.
+Contact us to learn more about iMaint, or schedule a free software demo today.